 Our long-running charity golf event has raised millions of dollars over the years to support community healthcare initiatives.
 Proceeds are dedicated to a specific project within the medical center related to updating equipment, providing additional training, and improving care.

 The Serenity Garden at Kettering Health Washington Township offers a place of solace for bereaved families dealing with the loss of a baby.
-This garden provides a treasured memorial service site and tranquil campus retreat.
+This garden provides a treasured memorial service site and a tranquil campus retreat.
 Donate to the Serenity Garden.

 Community Initiatives | Culinary Medicine and Gem City Market